 2. Too Quickly

-Some traders act too quickly, basing their trades only on the shooting star without waiting for extra signs like a subsequent bearish candle.
-This can backfire.
+Some traders act too quickly, resulting in losses.
+They base their trades only on the shooting star without waiting for extra signs like a subsequent bearish candle.

 3. Ignoring Volume